-Attorney for Mr. Clucas in his capacity as Kitsap County
+Attorney for Ms. Lougheed in her capacity as employee of the Kitsap County Superior Court

-Court Commissioner

 CERTIFICATE OF SERVICE

 I, Laurie Hughes, declare, under penalty of perjury under the laws of the State of Washington, that I am now and at all times herein mentioned, a resident of the state of Washington, over the age of eighteen years, not a party to or interested in the above-entitled action, and competent to be a witness herein.